-Note [2]: SUN2000MA V100R001C20SPC116 and later versions can connect to DTSU666-HW power meter.
+Note [2]: SUN2000MC V200R023C00SPC100 and later versions can connect to DTSU666-HW and YDS60-80 power meter.

-Note [3]: For details about how to operate optimizers, see MERC Smart PV Optimizer User Manual and SUN2000 Smart PV Optimizer User Manual.
+Note [3]: SUN2000MC V200R023C00SPC100 and later versions can connect to optimizers.
+For details about how to operate optimizers, see MERC Smart PV Optimizer User Manual.

 The cable specifications must comply with local standards.
+Device damage caused by using cables with incorrect specifications will not be covered by the warranty.